17 May 2016 at 12.04pm | Comment on this article

 Composing with text

-4.48 Psychosis is the third opera by British composer Venables, following his ‘anti-opera’ Unleashed, based on recordings of gay men describing sexual encounters, and the ongoing chamber opera project The Schmürz.
+4.48 Psychosis is the third opera by British composer Venables, following his ‘anti-opera’ Unleashed, based on recordings of gay men describing sexual encounters, and his chamber opera project The Schmürz.
 But text plays an integral part in many of his compositions, from The Revenge of Miguel Cotto, a collaboration with poet S.J.
 Fowler commissioned by London Sinfonietta, to his settings of poetry by Simon Howard in numbers 76–80 : tristan und isolde and numbers 91–95, and by Sean Bonney in Socialist Realism.
 These and other works also share a common thread in Venables’s fascination with violence – its allure, its power and its consequences.

 Not about blood and guts